kanavdawra/Prank-Android-Application/README.md

 Process

-1. Install the application to victioms phone and after the installation open it and enter the name of the victim to identify in the remote controll application
+1. Install the application to victims phone and after the installation open it and enter the name of the victim to identify in the remote controll application
-2. Use the application to play the track (use the sync button to wake the app using notification)
+2. Use the application to play the track (use the sync button to wake up the app using notification)

 Features
 - Upload track using the app